akadouri/arielsartistry/source/_posts/greenlake.md

 title: Green Lake Geography
 date: 2018-07-03 14:16:15
 thumbnail: img.png
+thumbnail_alt: Scanned notes and hand drawn map of Greenlake neighborhood
 short: "A report written for Geography 490: The Seattle Region"
 tags: seattle
 ---

 *This report was originally written for [Geography 490: Field Research - The Seattle Region](https://geography.washington.edu/courses/2018/winter/geog/490/a) and has been modified from its original version.
 It has been formatted to fit this screen.
 Check out the [class site](http://depts.washington.edu/geostory/omeka/seattle-stories-2018) for other neighborhood reports.
 If anyone is a longtime Green Lake resident - I'd love to talk about your experience in the neighborhood as it changed.*

 This report examines the neighborhood bordering northeast Green Lake, which I will refer to as Green Lake throught this report.
 Additonally, the study area is bordered by East Green Lake Drive North, Latona Avenue Northeast, Woodlawn Avenue Northeast, and Ravenna Boulevard.